-Bear in mind that ammonia needs to be used in well ventilated areas, and because it’s an irritant you’d have to wear eye protection and protective gloves and avoid getting it on skin and clothing.
+Bear in mind that ammonia needs to be used in well ventilated areas, and because it’s an irritant you’d have to wear eye protection and protective gloves, and avoid getting it on skin and clothing.
 In other words, use one of our easier methods, and avoid the hassle.

 Expert tips on cleaning oven racks

-Mrs Hinch, aka cleaning guru Sophie Hinchcliffe, shared with fans 'I usually soak my oven racks in a large blue soaking tray but can I find it?
+Mrs Hinch, aka Instagram cleaning guru Sophie Hinchcliffe, shared with fans 'I usually soak my oven racks in a large blue soaking tray but can I find it?
 Nope!
 And I can't be bothered to go in the loft today so bath it is ✔️Washing up liquid✔️White vinegar ✔️ Warm water ✔️' and the result?
 'Oven = HINCHED 😉✔️'

 Melissa Maker author and creator of Clean My Space uses the bathtub method but instead of using baking soda she recommends powdered dishwasher detergent or laundry detergent if it's all you have to hand.
 'Dish detergent is designed to specially work on this type of mess, this grease.
-So if you can find powdered dish detergent, do for it.'
+So if you can find powdered dish detergent, go for it.'

 What is the easiest way to clean oven racks?

 If hard scrubbing isn't your thing (is it anyone's?), you should look into professional-grade oven cleaning products.
 Not all of them are suitable for home use, but some are, and will save you a lot of time and effort.